 Digital Detox is an initiative to reduce the toxicity of our personal digital environments and how we engage with them.
 The theme of the 2020 Digital Detox, which will run from January 8 - 31, 2020, will be Attention in the Attention Economy.
 Each Digital Detox newsletter offers insights and actionable strategies for addressing the push and pull of attention-hungry digital spaces.

 Newsletters from 2018 and 2019 are linked below.
 Check out previous newsletters and sign up now for Digital Detox 2020!

 In the office of Digital Learning and Inquiry (DLINQ), we look holistically at "the digital" in our lives and in our educational environments.
 This means we examine the promises and the risks of how we use digital tools, how those tools impact various facets of our lives and interactions, and the increasingly blurred edges between physical and digital realms.

 A digital detox can help all of us to develop more critical, self-protective, and healthy habits in digital spaces.
-This digital detox will be a little different that the ones you may have seen out there, that generally promote time away from technology to encourage more mindfulness.
-During DLINQ's detox, yes, we’ll look at mindfulness and healthy habits, but we’ll also show how detoxing means reducing the toxicity of our personal digital environments.
+This digital detox is a little different from ones you may have seen out there, that generally promote time away from technology to encourage more mindfulness.
+During DLINQ's detox, yes, you may look at mindful and healthy habits, but we’ll also show other ways to critique and address the toxicity of our personal digital environments.